rackerlabs/docs-dxp-handbook/docs/getting-help/submit-tickets.rst

 ---------------

-Providing the needed information in a ticket reduces the back-and-forth communication with Rackspace that can result in delays in resolving your issue.
+Providing the needed information in a ticket reduces the back-and-forth communication with Rackspace, resulting in delays in resolving your issue.

 When you create a ticket, ensure that you provide the following information:

 * The device or devices that are experiencing the issue

-  * The device must be within the scope of your RAS contract
+  * The device must be within the scope of your RAS contract.
   * As a best practice, if you use the Rackspace Customer Portal to manage your devices, add a meaningful nickname to each device to help keep them organized.
 For example, for your production website, enter the nickname